Digital marketer

 What to expect

-- The role is largely office based with a lot of communication by phone, email and conference calls.
+- The role is largely office based with frequent communication by phone, email and conference calls.
 You may also communicate with colleagues through a digital workflow planner.

-- Travel may be required, especially in agency roles where visits to clients are an essential part of the job.
+- Travel may be required, especially in an agency role where visits to clients are an essential part of the job.

 - Flexible working patterns and some working from home may be possible.